amirhosseinhosseinzadeh/angular_lifecycle_hooks/README.md

 >```
 > In above sample initializing the input properties is the first task that angular carries during the change detection cycle.
 And if it
 > detects any changes in input properties , then it raise the **ngOnChanges** hook.
 It does so during every change detection cycle.

-> [!Important]
+> [!IMPORTANT]
 > this hook will not raise if the change detector doesn't found any input boundaries change.

 >So this hook will raise every time a component instantiate and also when ever data input get changes.

 .
 2 ngOnInit